eing/eing.github.io/_posts/2015-10-05-STARWest-Highlights.markdown

 `Counting defects tells us how bad our product quality is, but it doesn't tell us how good it is.`

+`Bring visibility to how testing add value to our business by reducing risks and misunderstandings.`

+`Are you looking ahead for risks or are you following behind looking for bugs?`

-`Bring visibility  to how testing add value to our business by reducing risks and misunderstandings e.g. can something be right (meet product specs) but not meet customers' needs.`
+`As testers to add value to our business, we should ask: can something be right (meet product specs) but not meet customers' needs.
+(From @walkeTim: Does the 'inspected by' slip in a pair of trousers mean the trousers fit or look good on you?)`

 Janet listed a few ways one can access product value and if our testing has added value -
 <ul>